How to Fine Tune Your Debt Repayment Plan

 Identify Debts to "Avalanche"

 If you decide not to pursue debt consolidation or have other forms of debt that won't be covered, the next step is to look at which debts to avalanche.
 This term refers to using additional monthly payments to pay off your debt with the highest interest rates, and then move to the next highest interest rate.
-Because interest rates increase debt over time, the avalanche method is the best way to save money in the long term.
-It's an effective repayment method for credit card or loan debts that have highly unfavorable terms.
+It may be an effective repayment method for credit card or loan debts that have highly unfavorable terms.